 Design and Rigorous Analysis of Non-Paraxial Diffractive Beam Splitter

-Direct design of a non-paraxial diffractive beam splitters is still challenging.
-Due to the relatively large splitting angle, the feature size of the element is equivalent to or smaller than the working wavelength.
-Thus, it is often beyond the paraxial modeling approaches.
-In this example, the iterative Fourier transform algorithm (IFTA) and thin-element approximation (TEA) are used for the initial design of the diffractive element structures, and Fourier modal method (FMM) is then applied for the rigorous performance evaluation, including the investigation of merit function changes in the case of height variations.
+The direct design of non-paraxial diffractive beam splitters is still a challenge.
+Due to the quite large diffraction angle, the feature size of the element is in the same order of magnitude as the working wavelength.
+Hence, the design process is beyond paraxial modeling approaches.
+Thus, in this example, the Iterative Fourier Transform Algorithm (IFTA) and the Thin Element Approximation (TEA) are used for the initial design of the diffractive element structures, and the Fourier Modal Method (FMM) is applied afterwards for a rigorous performance evaluation, including the investigation of merit function changes in the case of height variations.